SulemanKazi/sulemankazi.github.io/projects/azan.md

 ![PEW Composition](/imgs/azan/pew_df.png)

-We can combine this with the GeoNames dataset. i.e. multiply the city population from GeoNames with the muslim percentage in the country the city is in to find the estimated number of muslims in each city. _[Assumption]_ We're ignoring all rural (non-city) areas and assuming that the PEW country-wide percentages are applicable to cities.
-Since this assumption is in all likelihood, not valid, we'll compensate for it by only considering cities with >1000 muslims, double the 1:500 mosque:muslim ratio we saw above (and Assuming such cities will have a mosque or a prayer in congregation).
+Ok let's combine all these sources of information: Multiply the city population from GeoNames with the muslim percentage in the country the city is in to find the estimated number of muslims in each city. _[Assumption]_ We're ignoring all rural (non-city) areas and assuming that the PEW country-wide percentages are applicable to cities.
+Since this assumption is in all likelihood, not valid, we'll compensate for it by only considering cities with > 1000 muslims, double the 1:500 mosque:muslim ratio we saw above (and Assuming such cities will have a mosque or a prayer in congregation).

-Ok, now we need to verify that our assumptions make sense.
-Some Googe-Maps searches for "mosque" in a randomly selected sample of the cities we find using the criteria above shows that this assumption is reasonable, and most of them do indeed have mosques.
+Ok, we've been making a lot of assumptions but do they actually make sense?
+Some Googe-Maps searches for "mosque" in a randomly selected sample of the cities we find using the criteria above shows that this assumption is reasonable, and pretty much all of them do indeed have mosques.
 The only exception I found to this rule was in places where the PEW survey had estimated a Muslim population of 1%.
 I assume this happened because PEW rounds up all population numbers in the range [0 - 1]% to 1%, so we'll special case such countries, and our final heuristic for filtering cities will be:

 * If a country has a >1% Muslim population:
   * Only include cities where the estimated muslim population in the city >1000
 * If a country has a <=1% Muslim population:
-  * Only include **big** cities (population > 1 million).
+  * Only include **major** cities (population > 1 million).
 * If a city's population is unavailable (which is the case for some cities in the GeoNames dataset):
   * Only include cities in countries with a muslim population >50%

-Our final heuristic is tuned towards **precision** rather than **recall**, since the criteria for inclusion is strict and we're less concerned with missing some cities with mosques/muslims-praying-in-congregation, and more concerned about our heuristic being strict enough to not over-count.
+Our final heuristic is tuned towards **precision** rather than **recall** meaning the criteria for inclusion is strict and we're less concerned with missing some cities with mosques/muslims-praying-in-congregation, and more concerned about our heuristic being strict enough to not over-count.
 The original dataset has more ~1.2 Million cities, after applying our filter, we're left with just **23006**.
 These cities are mapped using kepler.gl in the image below, the colour represents the country they are located in, the size is weighted by population:

 ![A map of filtered cities](/imgs/azan/all_cities.png)